- Obtain Qualified Teacher Status with Ofsted outstanding-rated initial teacher training

-Secondary Religious Education at Winchester is an innovative, flexible, postgraduate programme that enables you to study either full-time or part-time.
+Secondary Religious Education at Winchester is an innovative, full-time postgraduate programme.
 The course combines a tradition of high-quality provision in Theology and Religious Studies with a national reputation for Initial Teacher Education within the Department.

 Throughout the course, you develop an understanding of both the theory and practice of teaching RE using a range of learning and teaching approaches.
 You are supported in developing practical classroom skills both in teaching RE and in the teacher’s wider professional role.

 Our programme is designed to give you the theoretical knowledge and professional skills to teach RE in secondary schools – you can prepare to teach the 11–16 or 11–18 age ranges.
 You also have the opportunity to gain Masters level credits (up to 60 credits).
 The programme consists of six modules, all of which have to be completed for the award of PGCE with recommendation for Qualified Teacher Status (QTS).
 You study core modules in Enhancing and Applying Subject Knowledge, Current Issues Related to Subject Specialism, and two modules of Professional Studies, along with two teaching placements which are assessed against the Teachers’ Standards.